dojo/docs/dojox/gesture.rst

 A rich set of enhancements is being planned for the further versions:

 - Enhance dojox.gesture core to support Multi-touch better
-- Enrich more popular gestures e.g. rotate, flicker, pintch/spread, drag, scroll etc.
+- Enrich more popular gestures e.g. rotate, flicker, pinch/spread, drag, scroll etc.
-- More device support - iOS 5, Andriod 3, BlackBerry and devices(e.g. BB tablet) that support both touch and mouse events
+- More device support - iOS 5, Android 3, BlackBerry and devices(e.g. BB tablet) that support both touch and mouse events